pmcollins/gumdrop/gumdrop.json/README.md

 ### Overview

-Gumdrop's JSON deserializer is a fast, imperative way to turn JSON into objects and vice versa that doesn't use refection or annotations.
+Gumdrop's JSON deserializer is a fast, imperative way to turn JSON into objects and vice versa.

 ### Examples